 Jessica Griffith

 Jessica Griffith is an associate in the Litigation Department.
-Her practice focuses on a wide range of complex civil and commercial litigation matters, including intellectual property, trade secret, false advertising, and unfair competition.
-Jessica has represented clients across a variety of industries in all phases of litigation in both state and federal courts.
-Most recently, Jessica served as a trial team member in a month-long jury trial in a nine-figure trade secret misappropriation case.
+Her practice focuses on a wide range of complex civil and commercial litigation matters in both state and federal courts, including intellectual property, antitrust, false advertising, and unfair competition.
+Her matters encompass a variety of industries, ranging from entertainment and sports to consumer products and agriculture.

 Jessica earned her J.D. from the University of California, Los Angeles, where she was an Associate Editor of the UCLA Law Review and a Managing Editor of the Journal of Law and Technology.
 She also served as a legal writing advisor to first-year students and on the board of the Intellectual Property Law Association.
 While at UCLA, Jessica interned for an administrative judge at the United States Equal Employment Opportunity Commission.